 (c) Learning is a natural, joyful process, and keeping the love of learning alive is the key component for developing a life-long learner.
 We believe that maximizing learner autonomy supports a love of learning.

 Our community serves homeschoolers, charter schoolers, and even some private and public school students.
-We are designed for learners with academic, emotional, or behavioral challenges that preclude them from managing their own learning constructively in the classroom.
+We are not designed for learners with academic, emotional, or behavioral challenges that preclude them from managing their own learning constructively in the classroom.
 Please see Who Are VH Learners for more information.

 2. Browse Offerings